rahulgopinath/rahulgopinath.github.io/students.md

 [arch-india](https://arch-india.org/australia-india-research-students-fellowship-program?mc_cid=b1c3b6fef9&mc_eid=17e9b2f0e6) scholarship.
 Applications typically open in October, and closes in November.
 University of Sydney also has a competitive summer reserch program for very talented undergraduate students.
 While the [website](https://www.sydney.edu.au/engineering/study/scholarships/engineering-vacation-research-internship-program.html) says that it is specific to Australia, I am happy to consider you if you are from outside Australia too, and have excellent credentials.

+Before you apply, make yourself familiar with at least the basics of *regular expressions*, *context-free grammars*, *parsing*, and *grammar based fuzzing*.
+You will get sufficient information if you read the *fuzzingbook*.

 Please use [this format to apply](mailto:rahul.gopinath@sydney.edu.au?subject=Internship%20Application:%20(Full%20Name%20here)).

 # <a id='honours' href='#honours'>Honours Applicants</a>